imgly/background-removal-js/README.md

 # Background Removal in the Browser & Node.js

-### 🚨 We are Hiring 🚨
+### 🚨 We are hiring 🚨

-We are currently hiring a (remote) Solutions Engineer / Advocate for Web (f/m/d).
-If you are working with our background removal library you might be a perfect fit!
-Apply at https://imgly.jobs.personio.com/job/1435044?language=en&display=en
+We are always looking for great people at IMG.LY.
+If you are working with our background removal library you might be a perfect fit! **Apply now at [IMG.LY Careers](https://img.ly/company/careers/?utm_source=github&utm_medium=readme&utm_campaign=background-removal-js)**

 <p align="center">
 <img src="https://storage.googleapis.com/imgly-static-assets/static/blog/github-releases/background-removal-free-plugin-app.jpg" alt="background removal js showcase" />